“giving thanks to the Father who has qualified us to be partakers of the inheritance of the saints in the light.”

 What does it mean to possess a joint-heirship with Christ?
 When a couple opens a joint account in the bank, they both have access to the entire account.
 In the human account, it is whoever gets there first gets the money!
 In the divine account, both access the account equally.
 This does not mean that half of it is the Lord’s and half mine.

 We share in the inheritance of the saints.
 A “saint” is a person who has entered into union with Christ eternally.
 This is a person set apart unto God forever.
 The moment we are born again, we become a saint.
 It will take time to take on the characteristics of a saint.
 We need to be taught how to grow spiritually.
 It takes time to grow in grace.
 We may not be very saintly, but we are saints.
 As we grow, we become more saintly.

+“Light” refers to God’s presence.
 The “light” is the spiritual sphere into which the Lord transformed us from the authority of darkness (Eph 6:12).
 God took us out from under the authority of Satan and his rebel kingdom and placed us under the sovereignty of King Jesus.
-“Light” refers to God’s presence in heaven.
 God’s glory is his manifest presence (1 Tim.
 6:16).

 We share in the heirship of Christ.